 Pragmatics is a sort of funny thing.
 On the one hand, pragmatics is an important subfield in linguistics that produces a valuable research and contributes greatly to our understanding of language.
 On the other hand, pragmatics probably wouldn’t even exist at all as a field if Chomsky had not decided to say that language was this autonomous thing that exists separately from how we conceptualize & interact with the world, not to mention how we socialize & communicate with other human beings.

 You could easily make the case that all meaning is pragmatic because it always requires context-sensitive interpretation of not only language, but also interaction with others.
 In Part I of my review of Porter (2015), there was one fairly long quote that I included that’s relevant here.
 It is one of my favorite quotes on the topic of pragmatics and semantics and it comes from John Taylor’s (2004) book, Linguistic categorization.
-It’s one of a handful of linguistics books that is so useful and generally accessible that I think everyone should read it, regardless of whether you are a New Testament scholar/student, Old Testament scholar student, or grammarian/linguist.
+This book is one of a handful of linguistics books that is so useful and generally accessible that I think everyone should read it, regardless of whether you are a New Testament scholar/student, Old Testament scholar student, or grammarian/linguist.

 (22) Sally is a block of ice.